NREL/HPC/docs/Documentation/Development/Containers/apptainer.md

 ## How to use Apptainer (Singularity) on Kestrel

-Singularity has been deprecated in favor of a new container application called apptainer.
+Singularity has been deprecated in favor of a new container application called Apptainer.
 Apptainer is a decendent of singularity.
-Apptainer will run singularity  containers and it supports singularity commands.
-On Kestrel singularity is an alias for apptainer and the two commands can be use interchangeably in most instances.
-However, since singularity is depricated it is advised to use apptainer.
+Apptainer will run Singularity containers and it supports Singularity commands.
+On Kestrel, `singularity` is an alias for `apptainer` and the two commands can be used interchangeably in most instances.
+However, since Singularity is deprecated, it is advised to use Apptainer.

-More information about apptainer can be found at [https://apptainer.org](https://apptainer.org).
+More information about Apptainer can be found at [https://apptainer.org](https://apptainer.org).

-Apptainer is installed on compute nodes and is accessed via a module named *apptainer*.
+Apptainer is installed on compute nodes and is accessed via a module named `apptainer`.

-The directory /nopt/nrel/apps/software/apptainer/1.1.9/examples
+The directory `/nopt/nrel/apps/software/apptainer/1.1.9/examples`
 holds a number of containers and an example script that shows how to run containers hosting MPI programs across multiple nodes.

-Before we get to more complicated examples we'll first look at downloading and working with a simple remote image.
+Before we get to more complicated examples, we'll first look at downloading and working with a simple remote image.

-Input commands are preceded by a `$`
+Input commands are preceded by a `$`.

-### Run hello-world ubuntu image
+### Run hello-world Ubuntu image

 ##### Log into compute node.

 ```
-$ ssh kl1.hpc.nrel.gov
+$ ssh <username>@kestrel.hpc.nrel.gov
-[$kuser@el1 ~]$ salloc --exclusive --mem=0 --tasks-per-node=104 --nodes=1 --time=01:00:00 --account=MYACCOUNT --partition=debug
+[$kuser@kl1 ~]$ salloc --exclusive --mem=0 --tasks-per-node=104 --nodes=1 --time=01:00:00 --account=MYACCOUNT --partition=debug
-[$kuser@r1i3n18 ~]$ cat /etc/redhat-release
+[$kuser@x1000c0s0b0n0 ~]$ cat /etc/redhat-release
-Red Hat Enterprise Linux release 8.6 (Ootpa
+Red Hat Enterprise Linux release 8.6 (Ootpa)

 ```

 ##### Load the apptainer module

 ```
-[$kuser@r1i3n18 ~]$ module purge
+[$kuser@x1000c0s0b0n0 ~]$ module purge
-[$kuser@r1i3n18 ~]$ module load apptainer
+[$kuser@x1000c0s0b0n0 ~]$ module load apptainer
 ```

 ##### Retrieve hello-world image.
 Be sure to use /scratch as images are typically large

 ```
-[$kuser@r1i3n18 ~]$ cd /scratch/$USER
+[$kuser@x1000c0s0b0n0 ~]$ cd /scratch/$USER
-[$kuser@r1i3n18 $kuser]$ mkdir -p apptainer-images
+[$kuser@x1000c0s0b0n0 $kuser]$ mkdir -p apptainer-images
-[$kuser@r1i3n18 $kuser]$ cd apptainer-images
+[$kuser@x1000c0s0b0n0 $kuser]$ cd apptainer-images
-[$kuser@r1i3n18 apptainer-images]$ apptainer pull --name hello-world.simg shub://vsoch/hello-world
+[$kuser@x1000c0s0b0n0 apptainer-images]$ apptainer pull --name hello-world.simg shub://vsoch/hello-world
 Progress |===================================| 100.0%
-Done.
-Container is at: /lustre/eaglefs/scratch/$USER/apptainer-images/hello-world.simg
 ```

 ##### Explore image details

 ```
-[$kuser@r1i3n18 apptainer-images]$ apptainer inspect hello-world.simg # Shows labels
+[$kuser@x1000c0s0b0n0 apptainer-images]$ apptainer inspect hello-world.simg # Shows labels
 {
     "org.label-schema.usage.apptainer.deffile.bootstrap": "docker",
     "MAINTAINER": "vanessasaur",